 ROTINI ALFREDO WITH CHICKEN

-- As above, substitute penne and salmon for
+- As above, substitute penne and chicken for salmon

 - 2 cups dried rotini tre colorati